bitcart/bitcart-blog/README.md

-# BitcartCC Blog
+# Bitcart Blog

-This is the source code for design and articles of [BitcartCC Official Blog](https://blog.bitcartcc.com)
+This is the source code for design and articles of [Bitcart Official Blog](https://blog.bitcart.ai)

 ## Build Setup